Infinite-XD/odin-recipes/README.md

 # odin-recipes

-Build a recipes website with just HTML, have links to pages for every recipe.
+ A simple recipes website with just HTML :O